Eclipse – Meaning, Mythology, and Symbolism

 An eclipse is an obscuration where one celestial body blocks the light of another.

-In a solar eclipse, the Moon covers the Sun; in a lunar eclipse, the Earth's shadow falls on the Moon.
+In a solar eclipse, the Moon blocks the Sun; in a lunar eclipse, the Earth's shadow falls on the Moon.

 An eclipse often stands for change, darkness, transformation, and cosmic forces.